The Quiet Village

 Chelmno village in Poland.
 Site of the Kulmhof extermination camp, present day.

-Narrated by Liev Schreiber (Defiance), The Quiet Village is a documentary film that uncovers the untold story of Kulmhof — the first extermination camp established by the Nazi regime during the Holocaust.
+Narrated by Liev Schreiber (Defiance), The Quiet Village tells the story of Kulmhof, the first extermination camp established by the Nazi regime during the Holocaust.
 Between 1941 and 1945, at least 152,000 people, mainly Polish Jews, were murdered there in gas vans by the SS and German Police.
-Only seven people escaped the camp, and six survived the war.
-The Quiet Village is a story of humanity and remembrance, presenting a confronting look at one of the darkest chapters in human history.
+Only six people survived the camp.
+The Quiet Village is a story of humanity and remembrance, exploring memory and the act of bearing witness.

 About

-The Quiet Village is directed by Ashton Gleckman, co-written by Ashton Gleckman and Samantha Maynard (Kennedy), and produced in association with the Academy award-winning production company, RadicalMedia (The Fog of War) and the T4 Association (Research of Nazi War Crimes) in Berlin, Germany.
+Directed by Ashton Gleckman, co-written by Ashton Gleckman and Samantha Maynard, and produced in association with the Academy Award-winning production company RadicalMedia (The Fog of War) and the T4 Association (Research of Nazi War Crimes) in Berlin, Germany.
 The film is executive produced by Jon Kamen (Hamilton), Adam Benzine (Claude Lanzmann: Spectres of the Shoah), historian Michael Berenbaum (One Survivor Remembers, The Gerda Weissmann Klein Story), and Cameron Munro, author of the landmark study Engineered for Mass Murder: The Nazi Gas Vans 1939-1945.